MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 ## INativeRobotSkill

+Interface for the [`NativeRobotSkill`](./#nativerobotskill) class.
 Configuration attributes and other details for a .NET skill.
 Your skill sends this information to Misty when the robot loads the skill.

+*Serializable*

 ### INativeRobotSkill Properties